jeffmakuto/adili_v3/README.md

 - **Answering Questions**: Adili can respond to queries related to ethics and integrity.
 - **Engaging in Dialogues**: Users can have meaningful conversations with Adili about ethical dilemmas and principles.
 - **Resource Recommendations**: Based on user queries, Adili can suggest relevant ethics and integrity resources.
+- **Training on Policies and Case Studies**: The bot is trained on the Integrity Code, Partner Code of Conduct, and other relevant policies, FAQs, and case studies to effectively guide users through real-life ethical dilemmas.

+### Privacy and Bot Modes
+Adili is available in two modes:
+1. **Rule-Based Bot**: This version answers FAQs and provides pre-defined responses without retaining user inputs.
+2. **Conversational Bot**: This advanced version constantly learns from user inputs to improve its ability to address complex ethical queries.

+### Data Privacy:

+* Users are informed about the potential use of their inputs to train the bot.
+This process may involve personal data if shared during interactions.
+* Users can opt out of sharing their inputs.
+In such cases, they will interact with the **Rule-Based Bot** that does not use their data for training.
+* All collected data is handled in compliance with the organization's privacy policy and relevant data protection regulations.

 ### Example Interaction